needle-mirror/com.unity.visualscripting/Documentation~/vs-transitions.md

 ###Adding multiple transitions to a state

 There is no limit to the number of transitions that can be added to a state.
 However, there is no notion of priority between transitions.
-Use conditions to select the appropriate transition.
+Use conditions to select the appropriate transtion.

 ![](images/bolt-transitions13.png)